TheAzziIzzuan/DigitalForensic-G31/README.md

 ### Risk-level capability
-Note how rogue.wsb gave a Risk Score of 0, since it is empty.
+Note how harmless.wsb gave a Risk Score of 0, since it is empty.

 On your second Powershell terminal, type:
 ```powershell